Ayokunle89/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. Everybody can execute.
 8. All permission to others.
 9. All permission to user, read and execute to group, write and execute to others.
+10. Copying permission from hello file to olleh's file.